jaredap1995/JP-HPC-Data-Analysis/README.md

-# JP-HPC-Data-Analysis using PostgreSQL, Python, and Tableau
+# JP-HPC-Data-Analysis using PostgreSQL, Python, and Tableau (In Progress)

 In this project, I utilized PostgreSQL, Python, and Tableau to perform data analysis and visualization for my fitness business.
 The analysis was designed to identify crucial business and user metrics to aid decision-making and strategic planning.